holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/00_onboarding/lesson_plan.md

         - People who haven't taken AP: will crush AP
         - People who have taken AP: will be at least at sophomore CS level
         - Everyone will learn more about how to learn
-- Go through Syllabus
+- Go through syllabus
     - Highlight ChatBot usage
         - Not in the beginning b/c need to learn fundamentals
         - Eventually use because a VERY powerful tool
-- Course Description
+- Course description
     - Walk through each unit and what it is doing
     - Overall goal is to build up skills
 - Final project